 Culture shock may result when an outsider attempts to comprehend or adapt effectively to a different cultural group.
 The outsider is likely to experience feelings of discomfort and helplessness and some degree of disorientation because of the differences in cultural values, beliefs, and practices.
 Culture shock may lead to anger and can be reduced by seeking knowledge of the culture before encountering that culture.

-Cultural imposition refers to efforts of the outsider, both subtle and not so subtle, to impose his or her own cultural values, beliefs, behaviors upon an individual, family, or group from another culture.
+Cultural imposition refers to the outsider’s efforts, both subtle and not so subtle, to impose their own cultural values, beliefs, behaviors upon an individual, family, or group from another culture.
 (Leininger, 1978)

-The Sunrise Model is relevant because it enables nurses to develop critical and complex thoughts towards nursing practice.
-These thoughts should consider, and integrate, cultural and social structure dimensions in each specific context, besides the biological and psychological aspects involved in nursing care.
+The Sunrise Model is relevant because it enables nurses to develop critical and complex thoughts about nursing practice.
+These thoughts should consider and integrate cultural and social structure dimensions in each specific context, besides nursing care’s biological and psychological aspects.

 Three modes of nursing care decisions and actions

-Cultural care preservation is also known as maintenance and includes those assistive, supporting, facilitative, or enabling professional actions and decisions that help people of a particular culture to retain and/or preserve relevant care values so that they can maintain their well-being, recover from illness, or face handicaps and/or death.
+Cultural care preservation is also known as maintenance.
+It includes those assistive, supporting, facilitative, or enabling professional actions and decisions that help people of a particular culture to retain and/or preserve relevant care values so that they can maintain their well-being, recover from illness, or face handicaps and/or death.

-Culture care repatterning or restructuring includes those assistive, supporting, facilitative, or enabling professional actions and decisions that help a clients reorder, change, or greatly modify their lifeways for new, different, and beneficial health care pattern while respecting the clients cultural values and beliefs and still providing a beneficial or healthier lifeway than before the changes were coestablished with the clients.
+Culture care repatterning or restructuring includes those assistive, supporting, facilitative, or enabling professional actions and decisions that help clients reorder, change, or greatly modify their lifeways for new, different, and beneficial health care pattern while respecting the clients’ cultural values and beliefs and still providing a beneficial or healthier lifeway than before the changes were established with the clients.
 (Leininger, 1991)

-- Different cultures perceive, know, and practice care in different ways, yet there are some commonalities about care among all cultures of the world.
+- Different cultures perceive, know, and practice care differently, yet there are some commonalities about care among all world cultures.